pHorvat/AircraftDetectionYolov5/README.md

 ## Acknowledgements

-This project is based on the work of a Kaggle notebook created by [changchi0914](https://www.kaggle.com/code/changchi0914/militaryaircraftdetectionyolov5).
-We express our gratitude to the author for providing a valuable template that served as the foundation for our project.
+This project is based on the work of a Kaggle notebook created by [changchi0914](https://www.kaggle.com/code/changchi0914).
+I express my gratitude to the author for providing a valuable template that served as the foundation for our project.

 ## Dataset